cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 As a Common Lisp program, OM# can be considered just as an extension of Lisp including the specific built-in features of the application.
 The application is developed with the latest [LispWorks](http://www.lispworks.com/) compiler (7.1.2), which provides multi-platform support and graphical/GUI toolkits in Common Lisp.
-A limited "Personnal" edition of LispWorks 7 is now available: its limited heap size requires compiling sources in several successive runs, and it is not possible to create new OM# executables with it, however, it allows to load and run/use/edit the program from the sources.
+A limited "Personal" edition of LispWorks 7 is now available: its limited heap size requires compiling sources in several successive runs, and it is not possible to create new OM# executables with it, however, it allows to load and run/use/edit the program from the sources.

-Alternatively, the OM# executable also includes a Lisp interpreter which can load and evaluate modifications and extensiuons of the program sources.
+Alternatively, the OM# executable also includes a Lisp interpreter which can load and evaluate modifications and extensions of the program sources.

 ------